LiZongyue/Classic-Model-Repoduce/Machine_Learning/README.md

 ## Introduction:

-In this file, all models will be implemented with Tensorflow rather than with Scikit-Learn, because model.fit() is really boring and you can learn nothing from it.
+In this file, all models will be implemented in Tensorflow Framework rather than with Scikit-Learn, because model.fit() is really boring and you can learn nothing from it.

-With Tensorflow, you will have a brief intuition how does the model actually work and thus figure out its mechanism.
+In Tensorflow, you will have a brief intuition how does the model actually work and thus figure out its mechanism.

 But they are still TOYS (Doge/)